 - Baking Soda – 1/2 cup.
-Both Arm & Hammer Baking Soda and Bob’s Red Mill Baking Soda will work.
+I use Arm & Hammer Baking Soda.

 - Pink Himalayan Salt – 1/4 cup.
 You can try Spice Lab’s Coarse Himalayan Pink Salt.
 Sea Salt, or Epsom Salt will work as well.
 But if you don’t use Himalayan pink salt, your bath bombs without citric acid won’t have pink sparkles.

 - Liquid Carried Oil – 2 tablespoons.
 I use rose petal infused sweet almond oil.
 You can use another carried oil, like coconut oil, grapeseed oil, sunflower oil, avocado oil, or jojoba oil.